 This total amount should be applied over 2 – 3 watering periods each day.
 For the second week, begin watering ¼ inch per day.
 After those first 2 weeks, you may resume a normal watering schedule.

-Edges, sod ends, and borders will be the first places to dry out and turn a yellowish color.
+Edges, sod ends, and borders will be the first places to dry out and turn a gray color.
 Since the demand for water is greater in these spots, it may be helpful to apply water to them directly from a hose until established.

 It is important to keep in mind that an efficient water program is the key to a beautiful, healthy lawn in Colorado’s dry climate.

 March/April through May: Water 3 times a week for 15-20 minutes.